 Go Prepared for Rounds

 One round of golf, depending on how busy it is, may last up to four hours.
 As such, always prepare for anything before heading out to play.
-Make sure you carry essentials like drinks, snacks, an umbrella, waterproof clothing.
+Make sure you carry essentials like drinks, snacks, an umbrella, waterproof golf jacket and other clothing.
 Also, remember to bring plenty of balls with you and a pen for marking your scorecard.

 Do Not Let Other Golfers Pressure You